 - Budgetary issues.
 From the beginning, the budget allocated to each stage of the campaign must be defined by the company, in order to optimize the total cost.
 It can be defined according to the result.
-However, there is an alternative which consists in asking the communication agency for the budget necessary to have a quantifiable result.
+However, there is an alternative that consists of asking the communication agency for the budget necessary to have a quantifiable result.

 - The timeline.
 It is best to establish a timetable with the main points of reference, i.e. dates for tests, delivery(s), distribution to the media, payment of invoices.
-To this can be added focus meetings, etc.
+You can add things such as focus meetings, etc.

 When all the points have received the agreement of the communication agency or at least the main interlocutor, it is necessary to sign the written briefing to start the machine!

-Even before the brief is drafted, all the players must meet, including the decision-makers within the company, in order to have as many opinions and points of view as possible, to discuss all the details, especially budgetary details, which are often the subject of disagreement between the managers and the department concerned.
+Even before the brief is drafted, all the players must meet, including the decision-makers within the company.
+This way you have as many opinions and points of view as possible and can discuss all the details, especially budgetary details, which are often the subject of disagreement between the managers and the department concerned.